iszczesniak/cpp/memory/index.md

 # Function call convention

-The technical details on how exactly a function is called is known as the *call convention*, which depends on the system architecture, the operating system, and the compiler.
+The *call convention* are the technical details on how exactly a function is called, which depend on the system architecture, the operating system, and the compiler.
 C++ does not specify a call convention, but some C++ functionality (like the constructor elision and the return value optimization) follows from a typical call